anytizer/neattesting.py/README.md

 # neattesting.py | reference
 This repository will host the public source of **neattesting** tool in order to accept contributions.
-For now, it is the documentation for this.

 ![test-output](extras/screenshot.png)